AlexKopen/universal-starter/README.md

 7. Bootstrap, font-awesome, and animate.css are included in the build process.
 8. Prettier has been included for code formatting.
 9. A responsive header and sidebar have been created, leveraging the ng-click-outside for mobile behavior.
+10. On page navigation, the user is scrolled to the top of the page.

 ## Installation
 ```